AbhinavA10/Rescue-Heroes/Software/Notes.md

-Software Design
+## Tool Description
--	State machine
+-	Arduino Library
--	TaskScheduler library or FreeRTOS
+-	TaskScheduler library
 -	PlatformIO
-o

 We’ll be using the STM32 Nucleo-F401RE board.
-This can be programmed via the Arduino IDE, or STM32Cube.
-Another alternative is PlatformIO
+We will use PlatformIO with Arduino libraries

-PlatformIO
+## PlatformIO
+We're using PlatformIO to manage our code and board dependancies.
+Here's the getting started guide: https://docs.platformio.org/en/latest/ide/vscode.html#installation
+It:
--	Extension for VSCode that allows programming and debugging of many uC.
+-	is an extension for VSCode that allows programming and debugging of many uC.
 -	Manages libraries and code better than the Arduino IDE
--	Syntax highlighting and autocomplete etc. ArduinoIDE is bad.
-PlatformIO is much better
+-	Syntax highlighting and autocomplete etc. Has a debugger.
--	Works with our Nucleo board – can use the Arduino framework, or STM32Cube framework (HAL) Most likely, we’ll be using PlatformIO with the Arduino framework.

--	State Machine Ideas:
-o	Knowing when we're in a hole, so we don't speed into a wall.
+-   allows use of Arduino framework and libraries with our board.

+The PlatformIO ide provides the build, flash, and serial monitor in the bottom toolbar.
+The board settings are in the `platformio.ini` file.

+## Tasks

+Elements of the robot's functionality will be broken down into tasks which are run using a cooperative, non-preemptive scheduler (https://github.com/arkhipenko/TaskScheduler).

+Interrupts will be avoided except for setting flags.
+Exception is motor encoder interrupts.

+## Utilities/Logging Tools
+  - Serial.println() on STM32 board will send a message up to PC.
+Can view this with the Arduino IDE serial plotter